Executive Functioning Help for Children | Routines & Free Printable

 That does not mean a child is not capable.

-It means the path to success may need to look different.
+It may simply mean the path to independence needs to look different.

 What can help

 In my experience, both as a mother and through years of creating structured learning materials, children with these struggles usually do not need more pressure.
 They need more clarity, more support, and a learning environment that meets them where they are.
-Playful repetition can also make a big difference, helping learning feel more manageable while giving the brain more chances to store and strengthen new information.
+Playful repetition can also help routines and skills become more familiar without making practice feel like constant correction.

 Helpful support often includes: